Hodge-Deligne polynomials of SL(2,C)-character varieties for curves of small genus: E-polynomials

 and abuts to $H^k(Z)$, where $k=l+m$.
 We have non-zero terms only for $l=0,1$.
 To compute (\ref{eqn:E2-term}), recall that the cohomology of the local system $H^m(F)$ is given by the cohomology of the complex

 Therefore

 where $H^m(F)^{non-inv}$ denotes a complement of $H^m(F)^{inv}$.

 Now let us compute the mixed Hodge structure of $E_2^{l,m}(Z)$.
 The result of \cite{a} asserts its existence, and we use the functorial property for computing it.
 By the proof of Proposition \ref{basics2}, the mixed Hodge structure associated to $\pi'$ in (\ref{eqn:fibration-bis}) is the product mixed Hodge structure $E_2^{1,m}(Z')=H^l(B')\otimes H^m(F)$.
 By our assumption, $B'$ and $F$ are of balanced type, so $Z'$ is of balanced type.
 There is a map $E_2^{l,m}(Z) \to E_2^{l,m}(Z')$, which preserves the mixed Hodge structures.
-This map is clearly injective, since the cohomology $H^*(Z)$ injects in $H^*(Z')$.
+This map is easily seen to be injective.
 In particular, $Z$ is of balanced type.

 $E_2^{0,m}(Z')=H^0(B') \otimes H^m(F)$ has a component of weight $(p,p)$, for a component of weight $(p,p)$ in $H^m(F)$.
 This gives a component of weight $(p,p)$ in $E_2^{0,m}(Z)$.
 So (\ref{eqn:dddde}) is an equality of mixed Hodge structures.
 The line (\ref{eqn:dddde2}) is worked out analogously: by our assumption $H^1(B')$ has weight $(1,1)$.
 The map $H^1(B) \hookrightarrow H^1(B')$ respects mixed Hodge structures, so the mixed Hodge structure of $E_2^{l,m}(Z)$ is induced by putting weight $(1,1)$ to $H^1(B)$ in (\ref{eqn:dddde2}).